-- Your referral (if you are on a GP Medicare Chronic Disease Management Plan, Department of Veteran Affair patient, motor vehicle accident or work cover claim).
+- Referral (if you are on a GP Medicare Chronic Disease Management Plan, Department of Veteran Affair patient, motor vehicle accident or work cover claim).

 - Everyday footwear/ sporting shoes.

-- Your private health fund care, Medicare card, or DVA card (if applicable).

-Third capture: - Your referral (if you are on a GP Medicare Chronic Disease Management Plan, Department of Veteran Affair patient, motor vehicle accident or work cover claim).

-- Everyday footwear/ sporting shoes.

-- Your private health fund care, Medicare card, or DVA card (if applicable).
+- Private health fund care, Medicare card, or DVA card (if applicable).